Zeighnab/DevOps_Project/9_Continous_Integration_For_Tooling_Website/README.md

 ![](./img/15.png)

-* At this point, our architecture has pretty much been built, lets taste it by making a change on any file on the Github repository and then push it to see the triggered job
+* At this point, our architecture has pretty much been built, lets test it by making a change on any file on the Github repository and then push it to see the triggered job

 ![](./img/16.png)